muhammetsafak/muhammetsafak/README.md

 <h1 align="center">👋 Hello, I'm a Programmer.</h1>
 <br>
  <p>
 🎖️ I'm <i>Muhammet ŞAFAK</i>, a <b>back-end developer</b>.
-I've been developing the backend of web applications with PHP for over 10 years.
+I've been developing the backend of web applications with PHP for over 10 years (since 2008).
 I wrote my first app in PHP 4 when I was a high school freshman.
 It was an application where high school senior students could study together.
 I learned that; student allowances cannot finance such a thing. 🤣 I learned Python in 2014 and C, C++ and Java in the following years. <br>
  </p>

 [![Web](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://www.muhammetsafak.com.tr)